University Catalog 2024-2025

 Student Financial Support

-Graduate assistantships are available to students in both the French and Spanish concentrations and are awarded by open competition and based on the strength of the admissions application.
+Graduate assistantships are available to students in French, Spanish and TESOL concentrations and are awarded by open competition and based on the strength of the admissions application.

 Other Relevant Information